Sabine's Gull by Göran Ekström

 The number of birders visiting Senegal has increased in recent years, but this French-speaking country cannot yet match the Gambia as the most popular birding destination in West Africa.
 This is largely because of the lower travel costs to the Gambia.
 However, amongst its many attractions, Senegal offers excellent seawatching and much better pelagic trip opportunities than its smaller neighbour.
 True seawatching in Senegal is undoubtedly synonymous with Cap Vert.
 At N'Gor, only about a mile northwest of central Dakar, there are two excellent spots for land-based seawatching: Isle N'Gor and the terrace of Club le Calao.
 In autumn, the numbers and mix of seabird species passing probably makes these the best seawatching sites on the entire eastern Atlantic seaboard!

-This web site is managed by Niklas Holmström, Sweden.
+This web site is owned and managed by Niklas Holmström, Sweden.
 Acknowledgements

 Seawatching.net